junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He manages to turn the door open and rushes in without waiting for an answer.

 The last thread of silvery grace light flows into Cas's mouth right at the same moment as Dean bursts in.
-Cas's eyes are brightened up for a short while, and then it fades completely.
+Cas's eyes are brightened up for a short while longer, and then it fades completely.

 Cas is kneeling by the bedside chair, hands grabbing the chair arms, barely holding himself upright.
 His whole body is shaking violently like a winter leaf.
 He frowns so deeply that every crinkled line on his face is saying pain in its own way.

 "What's that?"
-Dean rushes to his side, bending over, looking at Cas closely.
-His face is more pale than a sheet of paper.
-His lips trembling.
-Sweat hanging on his forehead.
-He doesn't remember ever seeing Cas sweat.
+Dean rushes to his side, bending over, looking at Cas closely, reaching out a hand but not daring to touch.

+Cas's face is more pale than a sheet of paper.
+His lips are trembling.
+Sweat hangs on his forehead.
+Dean doesn't remember ever seeing Cas sweat -- not when he's an angel.

 Cas takes a few shallow breathes before answering shakily, "I didn't want you to see me like that, Dean."